 NHHBG: Native Hawaiian Homelands Block Grant: The NHHBG should be funded at least \$20 million annually to address the significant needs for low-income and affordable housing on the Native Hawaiian Home Lands.
-Congress provided \$20 million for the first time in FY22 appropriations, an increase from \$2 million annually for the prior years.
+Congress provided over \$20 million for the first time in FY22 appropriations, an increase from \$2 million annually for the prior years.
 Similarly, the Section 184A Loan Guarantee Program should be funded at the \$1 million level.

-Tribal HUD-VASH: The funding for the Tribal HUD-VA Supportive Housing program should receive no less than \$7 million.
+Tribal HUD-VASH: The funding for the Tribal HUD-VA Supportive Housing program should receive no less than \$7.5 million.
 Tribal HUD-VASH recipients are having success placing tribal veterans into local supportive housing but any reduction or elimination of appropriations would leave those veterans without affordable housing options that include support services.
-While Congress decreased funding from the original \$7 million to only \$4 million in FY19 and down to \$1 million in FY20, NAIHC recommends restoring the funding to initial levels and allowing more tribes to participate in the program.
+While Congress had decreased funding down to only \$1 million in FY20, it returned funding to original levels in FY23.
+NAIHC recommends keeping the restored level of funding and allow more tribes to participate in the program.
 Following tribal feedback gathered during the summer of 2019, HUD has extended the program to new and existing participants.
-Continued cuts to the program will prohibit HUD and tribes from expanding the program to serve Native veterans in other tribal communities.
+Continued levels of funding for the program will be needed to expand the program to serve Native veterans in other tribal communities.